Jeremycouturier/NcorpiON/README.md

       git clone git@github.com:Jeremycouturier/NcorpiON.git

-or if you prefer, you can simply download the repository on your computer.
+or if you prefer, you can simply download the repository to your computer.
 If you install NcorpiON through git, you can later on get updates by running

       git pull

-To run a simulation, first update the file src/parameters.h
+To simulate a system, first update the file src/parameters.h accordingly (see <https://ncorpion.com/#setup> for details)

-Then to run a simulation and to produce an animation, install ffmpeg on your system and run
+Then to run the simulation and to produce an animation, run

       ./ncorpion.sh number_of_images_to_be_produced path_where_to_produce_them && cd path_where_to_produce_them/gif && ncorpion_animation.sh

 To run the simulation without producing an animation, run

       make clean && make && make clean && ./ncorpion

+Note that the production of animations requires ffmpeg to be installed on your system.
+Run

+      sudo apt-get update && sudo apt-get install ffmpeg

+on Debian based distros and

+      sudo dnf update && sudo dnf install ffmpeg

+or Red Hat based distros

 ## Documentation